pab-12/python_beginner/README.md

-WARNING: Extremely beginner level code, may be subject to mockery

-Please do not laugh :(
+WARNING: Beginner level code, may be subject to mockery.
+Please do not laugh

 PACKAGES REQUIRED:
 NumPy